Historical Architectural Review Board Current Board Members:

-The function of the HARB is to maintain the unique architectural character of Chalfont.
-The combination of Victorian, Craftsman, Gothic, and Second Empire edifices that can be seen in a short walk down Main Street are what set Chalfont apart.
-The buildings tell a story of our history.
+The function of the HARB is to maintain the unique architectural character of Chalfont Borough.
+The combination of Victorian, Craftsman, Gothic, and Second Empire edifices that can be seen in a short walk down Main Street are what set Chalfont apart; the buildings tell a story of our history.

 The HARB staff includes a professional building inspector, an architect, a real estate broker, and four volunteers who are deeply committed to maintaining the integrity of the district.
 Applicants get the added bonus of free advice that the overwhelming majority of residents have found helpful.

 The review process is fairly simple.
 The applicant appears before the HARB after submitting the required information at least 15 days before the next scheduled meeting.
 The application is reviewed by the members under the design guidelines specified in Ordinance No. 344.
 The effects of proposed changes are noted, questions are answered, recommendations are made, and the HARB votes for, or against the application.
 HARB can take up to 45 days to reach its decision.
 The board will then forward its recommendation to Council, which will vote on the COA determination at its next meeting.
 Council will render a decision within five days of its meeting.

 A wide array of information on historic preservation is available in the HARB information rack in the lobby of Borough Hall.
 HARB is also planning to sponsor knowledgeable guest speakers to advise residents about making the best decisions when rehabilitating and/or altering the exterior of their buildings and/or signs in Chalfont’s Historic District.
 HARB welcomes your input and invites residents to attend meetings.
 HARB will continue to proudly protect and preserve the historic character of Chalfont while promoting its heritage and sense of community, thereby enhancing the local economy.